Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Step 4: Test battery behavior under real load

 Static battery voltage can look fine while loaded voltage collapses.
-Test during actual appliance startup, not only at idle.
+Test during appliance startup, not only at idle.
+Weak cells show disproportionate sag compared to bank history.

 What most people miss during meter testing